The Bloody Sexy Guide To Where We Left Off With Elite

 Here are three little words that should make anyone’s heart sing: Elite.
 Is.
 Back.
-Yes, after almost exactly a full year off of our screens, Netflix’s sexiest teen show is set to return for its second season on Friday 6th September.
-That means more intrigue and more wildly expensive-looking teen parties are ahead.
+Yes, after almost exactly a full year off of our screens, Netflix’s sexiest teen show is set to return for its second season on Friday, September 6.
+That means more intrigue and more wildly expensive looking teen parties are ahead.

 Thankfully, we made a full recap of everything you need to remember about Elite season 1 for the Spanish-language drama’s 2019 run.
 Keep reading to remember who Las Encinas’ resident murderer is, why they did it, every dirty secret each student is hiding, and why one watch is the key to everything.